iamesthercole/KIWE2/README.md

 # TESTING

 # DEPLOYMENT
-KIWE has been deployed to GitHub Pages as KIWE2
+KIWE has been deployed to GitHub Pages as KIWE2 and below is the process for deployment:

-The process for deployment is documented below:

-Log into GitHub

-Access the page with the repository for this project (https://github.com/iamesthercole/KIWE2)
+1. Log into [GitHub](https://github.com/) or here is a link to access the repository for this project directly: (https://github.com/iamesthercole/KIWE2)

-Click on 'Settings' on the main menu over the file listing
+2. Click on **Settings**

-Navigate down to 'GitHub Pages'
+3. Scroll down to **GitHub Pages**

-Select 'Branch: Master' from the menu

-This generates a live link for the website, which is now viewable publicly
+4. Change the source to **Branch: Master** from the options provided

+5. Press **save** and will create a link to access the site live a live

 # CREDITS
 ### CONTENT